Mamdani Millionaire's Tax: Let the New York Exodus Begin?

 - Long-standing social ties, including generational and intergenerational family relationships.

-One difference between California and New York City may be the latter’s status as a wealth hub, "constantly replenishing the ranks of millionaires and billionaires, more than making up for the rich who move out," according to a CNBC report.
+One difference between California and New York City might be the latter’s status as a wealth hub, "constantly replenishing the ranks of millionaires and billionaires, more than making up for the rich who move out," according to a CNBC report.
 As of July 2025, there are "over 33,000 New Yorkers worth $30 million or more."

 In New York, the feared flight of the rich — the so-called "Mamdani effect" — has yet to materialize.